Topological vertex formalism with O5-plane: Introduction

-It is then natural to ask whether topological vertex formalism can be also applicable to the $(p,q)$ 5-brane web diagram whose corresponding Calabi-Yau geometry is not necessarily clear \footnote{At least, the opposite case, where Calabi-Yau geometry is known but 5-brane configuration is not known, is discussed in \cite{Hayashi:2017jze}.
-There is also vertex-like approach \cite{Diaconescu:2005ik,Diaconescu:2005tr,Diaconescu:2005mv}. }.
+It is then natural to ask whether topological vertex formalism can be also applicable to the $(p,q)$ 5-brane web diagram whose corresponding Calabi-Yau geometry is not necessarily clear \footnote{At least, the opposite case, where Calabi-Yau geometry is known but 5-brane configuration is not known, is discussed in~\cite{Hayashi:2017jze}.
+There is also vertex-like approach~\cite{Diaconescu:2005ik,Diaconescu:2005tr,Diaconescu:2005mv}. }.
 In this paper, we discuss that it is possible at least for some cases.
-In particular, we consider a Type IIB $(p,q)$ 5-brane web with an O5-plane describing five-dimensional(5d) $\mathcal{N}=1$ Sp($N$) gauge theory, as depicted in Fig. \ref{Fig:web-Sp}(a) \cite{Zafrir:2015ftn, Hayashi:2017btw}.
-5d pure Sp($N$) theory has a $\mathbb{Z}_2$ valued discrete theta angle, either $\theta=0$ or $\pi$ \cite{Morrison:1996xf, Douglas:1996xp}.
+In particular, we consider a type IIB $(p,q)$ 5-brane web with an O5-plane describing five-dimensional $\mathcal{N}=1$ Sp($N$) gauge theory, as depicted in Fig. \ref{Fig:web-Sp}(a) \cite{Zafrir:2015ftn, Hayashi:2017btw}.
+The five-dimensional pure Sp($N$) theory has a $\mathbb{Z}_2$ valued discrete theta angle, either $\theta=0$ or $\pi$ \cite{Morrison:1996xf, Douglas:1996xp}.
 In Fig. \ref{Fig:web-Sp}(a), however, the difference in the theta angles does not look manifest \cite{Zafrir:2015ftn}.
 It becomes much more distinct when one uses a generalized flop transition developed in \cite{Hayashi:2015vhy, Hayashi:2017btw}.
 For instance, Fig. \ref{Fig:web-Sp}(b) is the web diagram for the discrete theta angle $\theta=0$ (for odd $N$) after the flop transition is performed on Fig. \ref{Fig:web-Sp}(a), where $(1,1)$ and $(1,-1)$ 5-branes are attached to an O5-plane in a specific way \footnote{For the discrete theta angle $\theta=\pi$, one obtains a different brane configuration after the flop transition.
 For details, see \cite{Hayashi:2017btw}.}.
-In this paper, we propose new rules for such configuration in addition to the conventional topological vertex formalism, and present a new method that enables one to compute the Nekrasov partition function for such gauge theory constructed with $(p,q)$ 5-branes with an O5-plane.
+In this paper, we propose new rules for such configuration in addition to the conventional topological vertex formalism, and present a new method that enables one to compute the Nekrasov partition function for such gauge theory constructed with $(p,q)$ 5-branes with an O5-plane \footnote{There were other topological vertex formulations in the presence of orientifold planes, for instance, the real topological string \cite{Walcher:2007qp, Krefl:2009md, Krefl:2009mw}.
+Note, however, that these formalisms are different from ours, as these orientifolds are codimension two from the gauge theory point of view \cite{Piazzalunga:2014waa, Hayashi:2015uka}, while our case rather corresponds to codimension zero, and thus the gauge theories are different.}.